0xsequence/sequence.js/README.md

 ### How to do a release

+Authorization on https://www.npmjs.com/ to push to the 0xsequence organization's packages is required.

+0. (first time) `pnpm login`
 1. check that master is passing tests on github
 2. (warning: destructive) start from a clean repo:
    `git checkout master && git reset --hard && git clean -dfx && pnpm i`